modios/covid-graphql/README.md

 # How to use.
- * Do docker-compose up, it should start intialize the library and start the application
+ * Do docker-compose up, it should start intialize the database and start the application
  * Visit http://127.0.0.1:5000/graphql
  * Do for example :
      'query{